mikehoward/tdd_deploy/Readme.md

 * tdd\_deploy\_context - a command line utility for managing Host and Site context variables
 * tdd\_deploy\_server - a command line utility which starts up the test results server on localhost, port 9292.

+<h2>Code Tests</h2>

+The code is tested against an Arch linux server running as a virtual host on my machine with my setup.
+YMMV.